Signature moments to characterize laws of stochastic processes: Introduction

-where the $\sup$ is taken over a sufficiently large set of real-valued functions.
-To approximate~\eqref{eq:MMD} from finite samples of the laws $\mu$ resp.~$\nu$ of stochastic processes $X$ resp.~$Y$, naive approaches are troublesome because of the supremum over a large space of functions.
-To address this, we follow~\cite{berlinet2011reproducing,gretton2012kernel,sriperumbudur2010hilbert,OK16} and kernelize the signature feature map $\Phi$.
-That is, we define the signature kernel

-and take the $\sup$ in~\eqref{eq:MMD} over functions in the unit ball of the reproducing kernel Hilbert space (henceforth RKHS) of $\kernel$.
+where the $\sup$ is taken over a sufficiently large set of functions from $\calX$ to $\RR$.
+To approximate~\eqref{eq:MMD} from finite samples of the laws $\mu$ (resp.~$\nu$), naive approaches are troublesome because of the supremum over a large space of functions.
+To address this, we follow~\citep{berlinet2011reproducing,gretton2012kernel,sriperumbudur2010hilbert} and kernelize the robust signature feature map $\Phi$.
+That is, we define the normalized signature kernel $ \kernel(x,y) \coloneqq\langle \Phi(x),\Phi(y) \rangle $ and take the $\sup$ in~\eqref{eq:MMD} over functions in the unit ball of the reproducing kernel Hilbert space (henceforth RKHS) of $\kernel$.
 This gives the identity

-where $X^\prime$ and $Y^\prime$ denote independent copies of $X\sim \mu$ and $Y\sim \nu$.
-Efficient recursive algorithms for the signature $\kernel$ have been developed~\cite{OK16} and this allows to evaluate $d_k(\mu,\nu)$ from finite samples, even if the paths $X$,$Y$ evolve in high-dimensional spaces (large $d$) or general topological spaces.

-Topologies induced by maximum mean distances are typically hard to relate to standard topologies, see~\cite{rachev1991probability}.
-However, we show that $d_{\kernel}$ induces a topology strictly weaker than classical weak convergence (also called narrow convergence/convergence in law).
-This also answers a question about learning on non-compact spaces that was recently raised in~\cite{SGS16}.\footnote{Our construction provides a negative answer to the question raised in~\cite{SGS16} asking whether every bounded, continuous kernel over a Polish (non-locally compact) space which is characteristic to probability measures metrizes weak convergence.
-For sake of clarity, we also provide a direct counterexample in Proposition~\ref{prop:counterex} and Appendix~\ref{appendix:Counterexample}, which is independent of our construction on pathspace.}